Bachelor degree (completed)

 In an influential lecture from 1959, the British scientist and novelist C.P.
 Snow has pointed at the differences in "culture" between disciplines that fall under the sciences and those that fall under the humanities.
 Today we might add the social sciences as a separate category and distinguish between alpha, beta, and gamma.

 In this course we identify some of the "cultural differences" between the different fields in terms of their methods, relationships to society, and epistemological values, i.e. their attitude towards knowledge-finding and "the truth."
 On the other hand, we investigate what is shared between fields and how the forces of multiple disciplines can be joined to see even further.

-A wide range of thinkers from philosophy and the history of science will be discussed, ranging from Descartes to Rorty, Popper to Feyerabend, Copernicus to Newton, and Kant to Wittgenstein––to name just a few.
-Also, attention will be paid to different forms of knowledge-gathering and -sharing, using short stories from Kafka and Borges as well as the film The Matrix.
+A wide range of thinkers and philosopical movements will be discussed, ranging from Descartes to Rorty, the Wiener Kreiss to Feyerabend, Hildegard von Bingen to Newton, and Cavendish to Wittgenstein and Anscombe––to name just a few.
+Also, attention will be paid to different forms of knowledge-gathering and -sharing, using short stories from e.g. Kafka as well as the film The Matrix.

 Students are able to:

 reflect on the alpha, beta, and gamma division in academia in terms of methods, relationship to society, and epistemological value;

 describe various developments in the history of science and their implications, most notably the Copernican Revolution;